AndersDJohnson/firedux/README.md

 // Push (to a collection):
 firedux.push(dispatch, 'users', { name: 'Jane' }, (id) => {
-  // The ID is immediate, so get it before the push with this callback, if you want.
+  // The ID is generated locally and immediately - you can get it before the push with this callback.
 })
 .then((id) => {})